 A real camera would have recorded the break-in, the system it’s connected to would have alerted the proper people, and the crime would have been, at the very least, brought to police attention.
 In a large majority of cases, a home security system deters criminal activity related to property crimes.
 Criminals are looking for easy opportunities.
 The mere fact that you have a security sign in the yard, real cameras watching the perimeter of your home, and decals on the windows means you’ve taken the proper practice approach to crime prevention.

-Call About A Real Home Security System Today!
+Call About a Real Home Security System Today!

 At Fifteen Alarms, we like to keep it real when it comes to home security and family safety.
-Our mission is to offer the families of Memphis 24/7 access to home surveillance and monitoring services.
+Our mission is to offer the families of Memphis and the surrounding area 24/7 access to home surveillance and monitoring services.
 At the end of the day, we want our community in Memphis to be and feel safe at all times.
 A part of this mission is offering the top home security system at the lowest rate and without a contract.
 Ready to talk?
 Call us today!